gwpy/gwpy/docs/timeseries/remote-access.rst

 .. currentmodule:: gwpy.timeseries
 .. include:: ../references.txt

-.. _timeseries-remote-access:
+.. _gwpy-timeseries-remote:

 ##################
 Remote data access
 ##################

-The LIGO Laboratory archives instrumental data in GWF files hosted on the LIGO Data Grid (see :ref:`timeseries-datafind` for more details), however, remote access tools have been developed to simplify loading data.
+The LIGO Laboratory archives instrumental data in GWF files hosted on the LIGO Data Grid (see :ref:`gwpy-timeseries-datafind` for more details), however, remote access tools have been developed to simplify loading data.
 GWpy provides two methods for remote data access, one for public data releases, and another for authenticated access to the complete data archive:

 ==================================  ===========  =========================